jokob-sk/NetAlertX/doc/INSTALL.md

 7 - Add pi.alert DNS Record
   - Pi-hole -> Local DNS -> DNS Records -> Add new domain /IP
     - pi.alert    192.168.1.x
-    - (replace the 192.168.1.x with your Raspberry IP)
+    - (*replace the 192.168.1.x with your Raspberry IP*)

-8 - Deactivate your current DHCP Server
-  - Normaly at your router or AP
+8 - Deactivate your current DHCP Server (*Normaly at your router or AP*)

-9 - Renew your computer IP to unsure you are using new DHCP Server and DNS
+9 - Renew your computer IP to unsure you are using the new DHCP and DNS server
   - Windows: cmd -> ipconfig /renew
   - Linux: shell -> sudo dhclient -r; sudo dhclient
   - Mac: Apple menu -> System Preferences -> Network -> select the network -> Advanced -> TCP/IP -> Renew DHCP Lease